 lighthouses also produce ghosts.
 In northern Michigan, two of them hold haunted tours: Seul Choix Point just east of the Garden Peninsula, where a keeper died in 1910, and Ontonagon on Lake Superior, where a young woman died of

 West of Marquette, another keeper was found as a skeleton hanging from a tree and is said to haunt Big Bay Point Lighthouse, now an inn.

 It's easy to imagine ghosts at any time on clammy, cavernous freighters.
 But you won't be imagining them during Halloween on the S.S.
-William A. Irvin in Duluth, which becomes a haunted ship (closed in 2018), and the S.S.
+William A. Irvin in Duluth, which becomes a haunted ship (closed until 2020), and the S.S.
 City of Milwaukee in Manistee, Mich., a train ferry that becomes the Ghost Ship.

 Wisconsin port towns on Lake Michigan seem to produce more than their share of ghosts.
-You can join ghost walks in Manitowoc and Port Washington.
+You can join ghost walks in Milwaukee and Port Washington.